KeyWorksRW/wxUiEditor/src/xml/README.md

 ## Adding a new generator

 - Add the declaration to one of the XML files.
-- Add any the generator class to gen_enums.cpp and gen_enums.h.
+- Add the generator class to gen_enums.cpp and gen_enums.h.
 - Add any unique property types to gen_enums.cpp and gen_enums.h.
-- Add the generator class to one of the files in gnerate/ or create a new file
+- Add the generator class to one of the files in generate/ or create a new file
 - Add any required wxWidgets header file to gen_initialize.cpp
 - Add the generator class name to the InitGenerators() in gen_initialize.cpp